Tuesday, December 27, 2022

 Giving Credit Where It's Due

 At long last I’ve been able to add new information on Charlie Chaplin’s frequent Keystone leading lady and mystery girl of 1914.
 For nearly a hundred years she’s been completely overlooked and sadly unidentified to the general public until twelve years ago when one diligent researcher put the potential name of Helen Carruthers to her face.
 Now presumedly identified, further stories of Helen’s near-fatal suicide attempt in Oregon in May 1915 turned up and, ten years later in the summer of 1925, her tragic (accidental or suicidal?) demise — as young Baroness Helen (nee Carruthers) zur Muehlen — from a window at the Ritz-Carlton in New York City.
 Quite sad for a sweet girl from San Antonio, Texas.
-Yet whatever few 1915 newspaper photos I had of Helen Carruthers to compare with were often dark and impossible to compare to for verification with the films of the movie actress.
+Yet whatever few 1915 newspaper clippings I had of Helen Carruthers to compare with were often dark and impossible to compare to for verification with the films of the petite movie actress.
 Several years ago I was fortunate to luck onto an original, sharp 1925 glossy photo of a smiling Helen Carruthers taken just a few days before her horrific death.
-There was a resemblance in her soft features but, after all, she was also ten years older in 1925 since her last Keystone comedy of 1915 and, I wasn’t convinced either way.
+There was a resemblance in her round face and soft features but, after all, she was also ten years older in 1925 since her supposed last Keystone comedy of late 1914 and, I wasn’t convinced either way.
 Yet the attribution of Carruthers in name has recently stuck with present day film historians, researchers and buffs and has since perpetuated, erroneously, in new resources over the last dozen years.

-Baroness zur Muehlen, Helen Carruthers, 1925, left; Charles Chaplin and Peggy Page, 1914, right
+Baroness zur Muehlen, Helen Carruthers, 1925; Peggy Page & Charles Chaplin, 1914, right

 Chaplin and Beatrice ’Peggy’ Page in Charlie’s last film for Keystone, His Prehistoric Past, 1914